kabiraj404/analyzeJ2Kmodel/README.md

 ## Running the analyzeJ2Kpackage package
 Note: You should have workingFolder as the path where your jam file of the model is situated.
 In my case, I do the following.
-(I have also kept the dummy model with limited data inside the repository "SampleData/J2K_model" to check the package) _*workingFolder <- "C:\\J2K_model\\"_
+(I have also kept the dummy model with limited data inside the repository "SampleData/J2K_model" to check the package).

+_*workingFolder <- "C:\\J2K_model\\"_

 Lets starts with visulizing the input and output of the model.
 For this purpose use: